SIGCOMM21-5G/artifact/Video-Streaming/README.md

 We have built scripts that uses the results provided to generate the plots shown in our paper.
 More specifically, the scripts will generate Figure 18 and 19.

 To generate the figures, run `bash plot-section5.sh`.
 A `plots` folder should be created with the figures.

+## Real test experiments

+Since we perform the experiments on AWS VM instances and the price is quite high, we currently have the VMs released.
+If required, we can provide two AWS VMs (a client-server pair) for tesing all the experiments.
+For setting up instructions, please refer to `ABR-5G/README.md`.